sudeepsudhevan/Python-Coding-Essentials/oopsinpython/README.md

 print(f"{dog1.breed} is {dog1.age} years old")
 print(f"{dog2.breed} is {dog2.age} years old")
-AI-generated code.
-Review and use carefully.
-More info on FAQ.

 Output:
 Golden Retriever is 3 years old
 Labrador is 2 years old